 Why is real estate investing in the first place?
 The authors write, “people invest in real estate because they want to build wealth.”
 The authors demonstrate that, in their opinion that real estate investing is the best investment tool to build wealth through passive income.
 They further discuss why they believe it is the best way to build wealth.

 This book is full of advice on how to get started, what needs to be done, and what direction you need to take.
 Turner and Dorkin develop a feeling that you can do this, that is, invest in real estate.

 Turner and Dorkin start out answering beginner questions, for instance, “can I invest in real estate if I have no money,” “what if my market is too expensive,” or “can I invest in real estate if I have a full-time job.”
 In chapter two, they give solid financial advice that the real estate investor can implement.

-The book also goes into different niches that the investor may choose from, e.g. raw land, multifamily, apartments, REITs, private notes, crowdfunding, etc. And investment strategies or methods, for instance, buy and hold, flipping houses, wholesaling, turnkey investing, BRRRR, rentals, and others.
+The book also goes into different niches from which the investor may choose, e.g. raw land, multifamily, apartments, REITs, private notes, crowdfunding, etc. And investment strategies or methods include buy and hold, flipping houses, wholesaling, turnkey investing, BRRRR, rentals, and others.

 Financing the real estate investing deals is also important and understanding the different types of financing is critical to how you invest, e.g. the use of hard money, owner financing, all cash, FHA loan, and more.

 “As you build your real estate empire, don’t get lost in greed and ambition.
 Whether through your money, your time, your knowledge, or something else: give back.”